Use this command to install Claude Code Tray (unofficial) with WinGet:

 Tooltip (hover): 5h session, 7d week, extra usage, countdown to reset, the projected

-time to 100% (labelled with the active window, e.g. Week 7d projection), and status.
+time to 100% (labelled with the active window, e.g. Week 7d projection), and the status the

 Projection (observability)